What we do

 - Respect - Prisoners are treated with respect for human dignity.

-- Rehabilitation - Prisoners are able, and expect, to engage in activity that is likely to benefit them.
+- Purposeful activity - Prisoners are able, and expect, to engage in activity that is likely to benefit them.

 - Reintegration - Prisoners are prepared for release into the community, and helped to reduce their likelihood of re-offending.